bradford-hamilton/user-profile-dapp/README.md

-###### User Profile App using ipfs and some older out of date js/web3 based on this [tutorial](https://medium.com/@sebinatx/building-a-fully-decentralized-user-profile-dapp-on-ethereum-and-ipfs-e55afac35718) with some updates/fixes to it
+###### User Profile App storing data on ipfs.
+Originally had older out of date js based on this [tutorial](https://medium.com/@sebinatx/building-a-fully-decentralized-user-profile-dapp-on-ethereum-and-ipfs-e55afac35718).
+Updated some of the app and js, however still on web3 < 1, uses jquery, etc